 - Chile: A country where old people, young people and even kids are always ready to say something sarcastic.
-The people are also paler than the standard Latin-American (if not almost on par with Uruguay and Argentina).
-Their characters can be stereotypically described as being snobbish, passive-aggressive, whiny, quite Holier Than Thou (though this one is becoming discredited ever since The Nineties), and incredibly classist.
+Their characters can be stereotypically described as being snobbish, passive-aggressive, pessimistic, quite Holier Than Thou (though this one is becoming discredited ever since The Nineties), and incredibly classist.
 Their speech patterns also tend to be mocked (even by other Chilean people) since they talk ridiculously fast and pepper their conversations with all the "F bombs" they can put in.

 - In regards to their neighbors, Chileans are either very Tsundere or totally hate them.
 (Specially polemic in the case of Peruvians and Bolivians, a bit of a Discredited Trope with Argentines as they tend to be more of Vitriolic Best Buds now... though some Chileans may team-up with Brazilians to make fun of them.
 And please don't mention the deals with the Falklands, okay?.)